+Table 3: Interpretation of major gas entry events.

 3.1 Gas injection test 1

 The gas injection test began on Day 447.66 (11th July 2022) and was concluded on Day 875.09 (11th September 2023), a total of 427.43 days.
-Figure 4a shows the pressure response of BGT-10.
+Fig.5a shows the pressure response of BGT-10.
 The plan was to raise gas pressure in the injection interval by 500 kPa steps over a two-week period using constant injection into the interface vessel under constant flow, hold pressure constant for two-weeks to observe gas flow, and repeat until gas entry occurred, following which gas injection would be continued under constant flow conditions.
 Seven gas ramps are shown with eight constant pressure periods.

 Gas flow rate during the constant pressure hold stages was analysed.
-Flow converted to standard pressure and temperature (STP) increased from 1.838 ×10-10 m2/s at 602 kPa to 3.036 ×10-9 m2/s at 4099 kPa, as shown by the power-law in Fig.4b.
+Flow converted to standard pressure and temperature (STP) increased from 1.838 ×10-10 m3/s at 602 kPa to 3.036 ×10-9 m3/s at 4099 kPa, as shown by the power-law in Fig.5b.
 Interaction is observed between the injection interval INTP02 of BGT-10 and the pore pressure interval above (INTP03).
-This has been interpreted as either gas moving upwards or the displacement of pore fluid to INTP03 and not leakage as little change in slope is seen when the pressure in the packers was increased (green dashed lines in Fig.4a).
-Moreover, coupling observed during hydraulic testing was not as strong, even accounting for the difference in pressure gradient (Fig.3c).
+This has been interpreted as either gas moving upwards or the displacement of pore fluid to INTP03 and not bypass of the packer/borehole wall and/or along the borehole disturbed zone as little change in slope is seen when the pressure in the packers was increased (green dashed lines in Fig.5a).
+Moreover, coupling observed during hydraulic testing was not as strong, even accounting for the difference in pressure gradient (Fig.4c).
 There was little correlation with the gas injection pressure in the remaining observation boreholes (Cuss et al., 2024).